Advance HE’s annual EDI conference 2018 – Call for workshop and paper proposals around our 2018 themes of practice and progress

 Submitting a proposal

-To submit proposal for one of the above, complete the relevant submission form and return to firstname.lastname@example.org by Monday 23 April 2018 at 17:00.
+To submit a proposal for one of the above, complete the relevant submission form and return to firstname.lastname@example.org by Friday 27th April 2018 at 17:00.

 Full details of how to submit proposals are included within the forms.